-- (a) Florida Rule of General Practice and Judicial Administration 2.215(b)(3) states the Chief Judge "shall, considering available resources, ensure the efficient and proper administration of all courts within [this] circuit." - (b) A First Appearance Division is established to ensure every arrested person may be taken before a judicial officer as required by law or rule of procedure.1 - (c) It shall be the responsibility of all judges presiding over first appearance to determine probable cause and examine the custody status of all persons appearing before the first appearance judge.
+- (a) Florida Rule of General Practice and Judicial Administration 2.215(b)(3) states the Chief Judge "ensures the efficient and proper administration of all courts within [this] circuit, considering available resources." - (b) A First Appearance Division is established to ensure every arrested person may be taken before a judicial officer as required by law or rule of procedure.1 - (c) It shall be the responsibility of all judges presiding over first appearance to determine probable cause and examine the custody status of all persons appearing before the first appearance judge.
 Public safety shall be the overwhelming consideration of all judges who establish a monetary bond, place persons on pretrial release or release the person on their own recognizance.
-For those persons who do not pose a threat to public safety, all judges shall first consider non-monetary release conditions. - (d) In accordance with the authority vested in the Chief Judge by Article V. section 2(d) of the Florida Constitution, section 43.26, Florida Statutes, and Florida Rule of General Practice and Judicial Administration 2.215, it is hereby ORDERED, effective January 10, 2022: - (1) All first appearance proceedings shall be open to the public, except proceedings otherwise designated as confidential by court rule or Florida Statutes.
+For those persons, who do not pose a threat to the public safety, all judges shall consider the criteria in s.
+903.046(2), when determining non-monetary conditions in lieu of or in addition to monetary amount and specify the non-monetary conditions of pretrial release to be imposed. - (d) In accordance with the authority vested in the Chief Judge by Article V. section 2(d) of the Florida Constitution, section 43.26, Florida Statutes, and Florida Rule of General Practice and Judicial Administration 2.215, it is hereby ORDERED, effective immediately: - (1) All first appearance proceedings shall be open to the public, except proceedings otherwise designated as confidential by court rule or Florida Statutes.